 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be quite gratifying.
+While HVAC often requires physical exertion, it can also be very rewarding.
 As a technician you’ll need to be able to:

-• Work in inclement weather since HVAC equipment is generally found outdoors.
+• Work in high or low temperatures since HVAC equipment is generally found outdoors.

 • Work evenings, weekends and overtime throughout peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+In truth, you'll need distinct skills, specialized education and ongoing certification.

 It’s a great career choice if you want to: